Freedom of superstition July 3, 2014Posted by Ezra Resnick in Freedom, Law, Religion, Superstition.

 Another example is the idea that private-sector, free-market solutions are preferable to government regulation.
 As a general rule, this principle has been shown to promote societal flourishing (on balance).
 However, that doesn’t mean there aren’t certain domains, like health care, where free-market solutions don’t work, and government regulation is necessary to prevent a greater harm.
 Yet some people seem to have an almost mystical faith that laissez-faire capitalism can do no wrong.

 Admittedly, in complex situations, it’s not always obvious which among conflicting principles should take precedence, or which alternative will cause the least harm.
 It’s legitimate and healthy to debate the pros and cons of different options, falling back to first principles if necessary.
-But we must be wary of turning useful heuristics into infallible dogmas to be followed blindly, as if they were valuable for their own sake, regardless of the actual consequences for human and animal well-being.
+But we must be wary of turning useful heuristics into infallible dogmas to be followed blindly, as if they were valuable for their own sake, regardless of the actual consequences for human well-being.
 We must not let the pursuit of proxies overshadow what really matters.
 For what will it profit a man if he saves his queen, but loses the game?

 Majority opinion June 30, 2013Posted by Ezra Resnick in Equality, Freedom, Law.